 In November, 2018, she took BOB, Group One and Best in Show, at a United Kennel Club show.
 May 25, 2019, she was awarded our first group placement at a CKC show. https://rubizekaylah.com/2019/05/27/our-first-group-four/

 Her head is lovely.
-She’s might have slightly oversized ears; the better to hear you with.
+Her ears are slightly oversized; the better to hear you with.
 Her coat pattern is perfect.

 She has been genetically tested clear for 162 genetic diseases that Embark tests for.
 However, she is a carrier for Canine Retinopathy, so any male we mate her with, must have that test as well to ensure he does not carry it.
 She is also a carrier of the dilute gene, so by testing the male, we will avoid doubling up on that as well.